strncat/strncat.github.io/_posts/2019-07-10-topological-sort.markdown

 categories: jekyll update
 mathjax: true
 ---
 Let $$G = (V, E)$$ be a directed acyclic graph consisting of $$V$$ vertices and $$E$$ edges.
-Topological Sort is an ordering of the vertices of the graph such that for any given vertices $$u \in V$$ and $$v \in V$$, if $$(u,v) \in E$$, then $$u$$ must come before $$v$$ in the ordering.
-<br><br>
-In other words, we might have some dependency graph of classes and their prerequisites and we would like to find an ordering of the classes such that if class $$a$$ is a prerequisite to class $$b$$, then $$a$$ comes before $$b$$ in the sorted list.
+Topological sort is an ordering of the vertices of the graph such that for any given vertices $$u \in V$$ and $$v \in V$$, if $$(u,v) \in E$$, then $$u$$ must come before $$v$$ in the ordering.
+For example, we might have some dependency graph of classes and their prerequisites and we want to find an ordering of the classes such that if class $$a$$ is a prerequisite to class $$b$$, then $$a$$ comes before $$b$$ in the sorted list.
 <br>
 <br>
 <!----------------------------------------------------------------------------------->
 <h4><b>Revisiting Depth First Search</b></h4>
-Let's take a look at the depth first search code again.
-When we see a node for the first time, we mark its start time.
-When we are done processing the node, then mark its finish time.
-It's very important to notice here that we only mark a node as finished after we have called DFS on all of its children and their descendants.
-Intuitively, this means that once we mark a node finished, then it's impossible for this node to have unvisited neighbors and so this means that all the descendants of this node will have a lower finish time than the node it self!! (we'll prove this).
-Therefore, we can utilize this idea by pushing the nodes whenever we're done processing them into the front of a linked list or a stack and end up with the sorted vertices as required!
+Believe or not, topological sort is just a depth first search with a minor tweak!
+In depth first search, we start by visiting some node and marking its start time.
+We then visit its children and run depth first search again on the children and their descendants.
+Only after we're done processing all the neighbors, we mark the node's finishing time.
+This means that once we mark a node finished, then it's impossible for this node to have unvisited neighbors and so this means that all the descendants of this node will have a lower finish time than the node it self! (we'll prove this).
+Therefore, we can utilize this idea by pushing the nodes whenever we're done processing them onto a stack.
+When there are no longer unvisited nodes, we will end up with the sorted vertices as required.
 {% highlight c++ %}
 int dfs(int v, int current_time,
         std::vector<std::vector<int>>& graph,